EU regulator evaluating if COVID vaccine booster is needed

 The World Health Organization has pleaded with rich countries not to use booster doses until at least the end of September, saying there is no scientific data that proves the shots are necessary.
 It says COVID-19 vaccines would be put to better use in developing countries, which have received fewer than two per cent of the more than five billion doses administered.

-Several studies have shown that protection from authorised COVID-19 vaccines against the highly infectious Delta variant drops months after people have been immunised, but the shots still offer strong protection against severe disease, hospitalisation, and death.
+Several studies have showed that protection from authorised COVID-19 vaccines against the highly infectious delta variant drops months after people have been immunised, but the shots still offer strong protection against severe disease, hospitalisation and death.

-The Amsterdam-based EMA said it expects to make a decision about whether to recommend a third dose of the Pfizer vaccine in the next few weeks.
+The Amsterdam-based EMA said it expects to make a decision about whether or not to recommend a third dose of the Pfizer vaccine in the next few weeks.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login